prof-rossetti/gwu-badm-2301-201509/README.md

 The Learning Community operates for the following purposes:

  1. To acquire and expand subject matter knowledge
+ * To improve technology skills
- * To acquire and hone technology skills
+ * To acquire and maintain a relevant understanding of contemporary industry practices and challenges
+ * To leverage technology as an outlet for creativity
  * To improve communication and presentation skills
  * To improve writing skills
- * To improve technology skills
  * To improve the ability to work in teams
- * To acquire and maintain a relevant understanding of contemporary industry practices and challenges
- * To leverage technology as an outlet for creativity

 Class assignments are designed to reflect and measure performance against these stated learning objectives.